 Scenario: Alex owns a bakery and sends out assorted baked savories to his customers, weekly or monthly, depending on their plan.
 He wanted a way to inform his customers of the next date they will receive the savories.
 He can use the dates placeholders available in Zoho Books to mention a date in the recurring invoices he sends out to his customers.

 To add date to the description field of an item:

 In the Add description to your item field, under Item Details, start introducing the necessary placeholders.

 Days are represented with %(d)%, %(day)%, or %(DAY)%,

-Months are represented with %(m)%, %(month)%, %(MONTH)% (to depict the month as a word eg: January) or %(mm)% (to depict the month as a number eg: 1)
+Months are represented with %(m)%, %(month)%, %(MONTH)% to display the month as a word like January or %(mm)% to display the month as a number like 1)

-Years are represented with %(y)%, %(year)% or %(YEAR)%,
+Years are represented with %(y)%, %(year)%, or %(YEAR)%,

-3) To add or subtract days, months or years, simply use the “+” and “-” keys.
-Eg: %(d+15)%,%(m+3)%,%(y)% results in 15 days and 3 months being added.
+To add or subtract days, months, or years, simply use the “+” and “-” signs.
+For example, %(d+15)%,%(m+3)%,%(y)% results in 15 days and 3 months being added.

-4) Delimiters are used in between the date components.
-The valid delimiters are the comma (,), the hyphen (-), the dot (.) and white space.
+Delimiters are used in-between the date components.
+The valid delimiters are comma (,), hyphen (-), dot (.) and white space.
 If none of these delimiters are specified, space is taken as the default delimiter.
-Three different delimiters can be used while mentioning a date, but not more than one should be used between a pair of date components
+Three different delimiters can be used while mentioning a date, but not more than one should be used between a pair of date components.